 - Secure your computer space with a strong firewall, up to date antivirus software and set your spam filters too high.

-- Patch up software and operating systems for Zero day vulnerabilities.
+- Patch up the software and operating systems for Zero-day vulnerabilities.
 Follow up on patch releases form your software providers and patch-up as soon as humanly possible.

 - Pay attention to website URL.
 Sometimes online fraudsters make slight changes to URLs in order to direct traffic to their own spoofed sites.

 - Avoid being greedy on the web.
 If you never participated in a lottery, it goes without saying that you can never be the winner.
 If you never lost money, why would you accept a refund from the FBI?

 Due to the soft nature of social engineering attacks, most victims don’t know they’ve been hacked and it may take months to identify a security breach.
 However, in case you suspect that you’ve been a victim of social engineering, the first thing is to do a password workaround.